 Applicants will not be limited to only one exam session during that year, but they will be limited to only officially sanctioned examinations in conjunction with the annual meetings of the American Academy of Forensic Sciences or the North American Forensic Entomology Association.

-Applicants who fail in the examination(s) during that one year period will be charged an examination fee each time the examination is administered for them.
+Applicants who fail in the examination(s) during that one-year period will be charged an examination fee each time the examination is administered for them.

 Section 5.
 Renewal of Certification

-A. Certification and/or membership renewal applications will be reviewed by the ABFE upon submission of documentation by the D-ABFE of continued activities in the areas of professional activity detailed in the Procedures Manual, and submission of a minimum of five case reports.
+A. Member/Diplomate: Certification and/or membership renewal applications will be reviewed by the ABFE upon submission of documentation by the M-ABFE or D-ABFE of continued activities in the areas of professional activity detailed in the Procedures Manual, and submission of a minimum of five case reports.
 Medico-legal casework acceptable for “Recertification” can include any criminal/civil cases involving entomological evidence.
-All submitted casework must come from the previous five year period.
+All submitted casework must come from the previous five-year period.Technician:

 Section 6.
 General Provisions

-The ABFE reserves the right to deny certification, Member or Diplomate status.
+The ABFE reserves the right to deny certification, Technician, Member, or Diplomate status.

-Certification in Medico-legal Forensic Entomology is valid for five years, and are renewable for five year periods according to standards and under conditions established by the Board as set forth in the Procedures Manual at an appropriate fee.
+Certification in Medico-legal Forensic Entomology is valid for five years and is renewable for five-year periods according to standards and under conditions established by the Board as set forth in the Procedures Manual at an appropriate fee.

 Fees for certification and renewal of certification are to be established by the Executive Board of the ABFE.

-Persons holding a valid Certificate issued by the Board are entitled to use the designation Diplomate of the American Board of Forensic Entomology and the initials D-ABFE whenever professionally appropriate.
+Persons holding a valid Certificate issued by the Board are entitled to use the designation of Technician, Member, or Diplomate of the American Board of Forensic Entomology and the initials ABFE-T, ABFE-M, or ABFE-D, respectively, whenever professionally appropriate.

 Certificates issued by the Board are not transferable.
 They remain the property of the Board, but every person to whom a Certificate has been properly issued is entitled to its continued possession unless and until such Certificate is revoked.